The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

 • Is the flagship surround sound codec, so offers the best of the best for home cinema use.

-How does the Beam Gen 2 support Dolby Atmos?
+How Does The Beam Gen 2 Support Dolby Atmos?

 Both the Beam G1 and Beam G2 boast the same acoustic architecture, meaning they use the same four elliptical mid-woofers, one tweeter and three passive radiators to produce sound.
 This means that all the changes allowing Beam Gen 2 to handle Dolby Atmos surround sound are to do with its processor.